-Crocetti the Museum is a museum of contemporary art located in Rome and dedicated to the work of the Italian sculptor Venanzo Crocetti.
-The seat of the Museum Crocetti was born as artist studio which required large spaces to build the Door of the Basilica of St. Peter Sacraments following a competition won in 1951.
-At the lab plus other rooms: the house where he lived until death and the museum, which opened in 2002, which houses his works.
-The museum complex is managed by Crocetti Foundation which has as main purpose the preservation of the sculptor's work and keeps its records.
-The museum houses more than one hundred major works including bronze and marble sculptures, paintings, works on paper and documents of Abruzzo sculptor, ranging from 1930 to 1998.
-Works of the sculptor are also present in Brussels, Paris, Bern, Zurich, New York, Sao Paulo, Montreal, Tokyo and Osaka.
-In 1991 the Hermitage museum in St. Petersburg, the has dedicated a permanent exhibition hall.
-The House-Museum Crocetti, appointed today as then, bears witness to the artist's meditative character and simplicity that have always characterized.
+The Crocetti Museum is a contemporary art museum located in Rome and dedicated to the work of the Italian sculptor Venanzo Crocetti.
+The headquarters of the Crocetti Museum was born as an artist's studio who needed large spaces to create the Door of the Sacraments of St. Peter's Basilica following the competition won in 1951.
+Other environments are added to the laboratory: the house where he lived until to death and the museum, inaugurated in 2002, which houses his works.
+The museum complex is managed by the Crocetti Foundation which has as its main purpose the conservation of the sculptor's work and keeps his archive.
+The museum preserves more than one hundred large works including bronze and marble sculptures and works on paper by the Abruzzo sculptor, ranging from 1930 to 1998.

 Works by the sculptor are also present in Brussels, Paris, Bern, Zurich, New York, Sao Paulo in Brazil, Montreal, Tokyo and Osaka.